Agreements and collaborations

 Led by Dr. Arthur Toga, Director of the Laboratory of Neuro Imaging (LONI) at the University of Southern California, GAAIN’s goal is to transform the way researchers work together to answer fundamental questions related to understanding the causes, diagnosis, treatment, and prevention of Alzheimer’s disease.
 To learn more and use GAAIN, visit http://www.gaain.org.

 The BANG group is a research project for research in neuroimaging and other biomarkers of neurodegenerative diseases, mainly Alzheimer's Disease.
 It is established as a national and international reference group for the promotion, dissemination and research into new therapies and methodologies related to degenerative neuronal diseases.

 One of its objectives is the creation and validation of a multidisciplinary base that includes sociodemographic, cognitive and neuropsychiatric data, genetic samples, spinal fluids, biomarkers, magnetic resonance images and PET images, as predictors of Alzheimer's disease and other diseases. related, for use in research activities.
 At the same time, the BANG will promote the translational research of degenerative neuronal diseases, for the direct benefit of the affected population.

 On July 12, 2012, the framework agreement for collaboration in research projects was signed for the constitution of the group "BARCELONA ALZHEIMER NEUROIMATGE GRUPO - BANG".
-On the initiative of the Foundation, the group is constituted by the ACE Foundation.
-Institut Català de Neurociències Aplicades, Research Institute of the Hospital de la Santa Creu and Sant Pau, Vall d'Hebrón Research Institute and Institute of the Hospital de Investigaciones Médicas.
+On Ace's initiative, the group is constituted by the Ace Alzheimer Center Barcelona, Institut Català de Neurociències Aplicades, Research Institute of the Hospital de la Santa Creu and Sant Pau, Vall d'Hebrón Research Institute and Institute of the Hospital de Investigaciones Médicas.